Frank McBrearty Jnr: Politics

+Phone theft allegatoins

 McBrearty has been accused of act(ing) like (a) thug... at a council meeting in Buncrana in which he allegedly and forcibly removed or stole a mobile device from another elected official.
 Gardai are investigating the incident, which McBrearty denies despite several witnesses.
 McBrearty has made reference to a phone being in the middle of the Atlantic.
+In September 2025, McBrearty appeared at Letterkenny District Court, charged with the theft of fellow councillor Gary Doherty's mobile phone.